Asian option as a fixed-point: Introduction

-In Section \ref{Prelim}, a convenient upper bound of the call option is derived as well as a symmetry relationship, in the context of no switching, between the starting floating-strike call and a fixed-strike put.
-This symmetry gives the initial point for a converging sequence that we construct in the successive approximations method.
+The paper is organized as follows.
+In Section \ref{Prelim}, convenient upper bounds of the call options are derived as well as a symmetry relationship, in the context of no regime switching, between the starting floating-strike call and a fixed-strike put.
+These upper bounds are crucial in order to ensure the relevant functions belong to the domain of a certain contraction operator after scaling.
+We summarize the main results of the paper at the end of this section.

-Next, in Section \ref{Conditional}, we split the function $C(s,x,a,i)$ into two parts, one that restricts the payoff to the event that the Markov chain jumps before maturity and the other to the complementary event where the Markov chain does not jump in the lifetime of the option.
-From here we derive an equation in $C$ by means of the strong Markov property, which involves the expectation of the pair $(Z_t,A_t)$ where $Z_t=\log(X_t/x)$.
-In Section \ref{Dist} we find the joint density of the pair $(Z_t,A_t)$, given the information up to time $s$ and that the first jump time of the Markov chain after $s$ happens at time $t$, for $t>s$.
-We use this density in Section \ref{Aprox}, where we approximate the function in (\ref{eq:Asianprice}) by an iterative sequence constructed from the price of an Asian call option without regime-switching.
+Next, in Section \ref{Conditional} we split the functions $C$ and $C_K$ into two parts, one that restricts the payoff to the event that the Markov chain jumps before maturity and the other to the complementary event where the Markov chain does not jump in the lifetime of the option.
+In Section \ref{Dist} we find the joint density of the pair $(Z_t,A_t)$, where $Z_t=\log(X_t/x)$, given the information up to time $s$ for $t>s$ and given that the first jump time of the Markov chain after $s$ happens at time $t$.
+We use this density in Section \ref{Aprox}, where we characterize the functions $C$ and $C_K$ as the limit (in the supremum norm) of a sequence whose initial point is in terms of the price of an Asian call option without regime-switching.
+The contraction operator is a nonlinear operator expressed as a triple integral that accounts for the jumps to different states before maturity.

-Our main result, Theorem \ref{thm:main}, gives insight into the structure of (\ref{eq:Asianprice}) as the sum of the price of an Asian option without regime-switching (as if the initial state was absorbing) and a function expressed as a triple integral that accounts for the jumps to different states before maturity.
-The idea is motivated by the method used by Yao et el. \cite{YZZ2006} applied to price vanilla European options.
-The approach is based on the Fixed-Point Theorem for Banach spaces and we show that the rate of convergence of the sequence is geometric.
+The ideas in this paper are motivated by the method used by Yao et el. \cite{YZZ2006} applied to price vanilla European options.
+The difficulty in our context stems from the fact that Asian options are path-dependent and the joint density of geometric Brownian motion and its integrated process is required.
+Nonetheless, the fixed-point theorem approach works well in this setup and we are able to show that the rate of convergence of the sequence is geometric.

-We also outline the case of fixed-strike Asian options with regime-switching in Section \ref{sec:fixed}.
-The final section presents the conclusions.
 Proof of preliminary lemmas appear in the Appendix.